 What to avoid in breakfast cereal

 High sodium (salt).
 Sodium is linked to high blood pressure and an increased risk of heart disease.
 Australians consume 2150mg of sodium a day, on average, but the recommended upper level of intake for adults is 2300mg/day (1400mg/day for 4–8-year-olds) and adults only need 460–920mg (children, even less) to meet our body's requirements.
-About 75% of the salt in our diets comes from processed foods, and breakfast cereal is one of the major contributors.
 Ideally the product you choose should have 400mg sodium per 100g or less.
 But if salt is of particular concern to you, look for products containing 120mg of sodium per 100g or less, which standards define as 'low sodium'.

 High sugar.
 Kids' cereals in particular are major offenders.
 In some instances, dried fruit – which can provide fibre, vitamins and minerals – contributes to the total sugars.
 But frequently the culprit is added sugars, which we should only be consuming in moderation.
 A good rule of thumb is to look for less than 15g sugar per 100g, allowing a little leeway if the cereal contains dried fruits.

 High saturated fat.
 Breakfast cereals generally aren't high in saturated fat, but watch out for ingredients such as coconut oil or palm oil – often in cluster-type cereals – which can increase saturated fat levels.
 Products that contain 1.5g or less saturated fat per 100g can be classified 'low in saturated fat' according to food standards.

 Navigating marketing spin